If you are not straight I ask two questions:

 Is it surprising that this horse falls out on the left reign and struggles with bending evenly?

 Assessments on the horse are critical to see what is going on with movement, transitions, changes of direction.
 However, the reality is that problems are often deeper-seated than horse issues (such as saddle/ teeth/ shoeing/ horses preferred leg/ horse injury).
 More often there are issues with the rider’s posture and mechanics.
-Detailed specific riding instruction will definitely help improve skill and riding technique, BUT, off the horse work to really look at what is going on with your body is essential.
+Detailed specific riding instruction will definitely help improve skill and riding technique, BUT, a totally unrelated off the horse assessment looking at your areas of tension, stiffness, lack of range of motion will really help to work out what is going on with your body and so what is going on with your horse.

 Mobilising exercises and corrective stretching.